esbmc/esbmc/docs/CONTRIBUTING.md

 - Link an issue.
 - Add a summary of the changes.
 - Explain how to test/evaluate the changes.
-- Have acceptance tests for it (if applicable)
+- Have acceptance tests for it (if applicable).
 - Compile the changes on top of the master.
 - Never do a merge commit (always rebase).